georgolden/ts-guideline/README.md

 If it is not possible for you to follow this 2 solutions, please think about using those TS Guidelines.
 It will save you a lot of pain in future.

-TypeScript will sync their development withing the JavaScript standard.
+TypeScript will sync their development within the JavaScript standard.
 This means there will be no TS Decorators and TypeScript will become more like JS Extension rather than a different language transpiled to JS.

   </font>